oliviakremer/oliviakremer/README.md

 ### Hi there 👋
+- I am currently studying finance and business analytics & information systems!
+- I'm currently learning the basics of rstudio and rattle!
 <!--
 **oliviakremer/oliviakremer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.